Spud (novel): Film adaptation

 A film adaptation, directed by Donovan Marsh, was released in South Africa on 3 December 2010.
 The film stars South African-born Australian actor Troye Sivan as Spud and with John Cleese as The Guv.
-The film was a massive success in South Africa, topping the box office, despite the release of Harry Potter and the Deathly Hallows – Part 1 at the same time.
+The film was a success in South Africa, topping the box office.
 The film was later nominated for six South African Film and Television Awards, including Best Feature Film and Best Actor in a Feature Film (Troye Sivan).

-Following the success of the first film, production of a sequel, Spud: The Madness Continues, was confirmed in May 2012, for a July 2012 shoot.
-It was released in 2013.
-In 2014, a third film, Spud 3: Learning to Fly, was released on 28 November.
+The sequel, Spud: The Madness Continues was released in 2013.
+A third film, Spud 3: Learning to Fly, was released in 2014.